bmguillo/WatsonAssistant_SearchSkill/README.md

 ### Step4 Finish Setup in Watson Assistant/Configure App in Watson Assistant options within Watson Discovery
 - Configure messages to display when results are returned or not returned
+- Map field in our collection with fields we want to display in our chat window e.g. title--> extracted_metadata & body--> text